Giangiacomo Feltrinelli: The Leopard

 Feltrinelli Editore scored another coup in 1958 when it published a book rejected by every other significant Italian publisher: The Leopard by Giuseppe Tomasi di Lampedusa.
 Described by some as the greatest novel of the twentieth century, The Leopard centres on the Sicilian nobility during the Risorgimento of the mid-19th century, when the Italian middle class rose violently and formed a united Italy under Giuseppe Garibaldi and the House of Savoy.

 Despite these successes, Feltrinelli Editore lost about 400 million lire a year on a turnover of 1.207 billion lire, as Feltrinelli believed in keeping his prices low for maximum readership access.
 Still, the Feltrinelli Libra bookstore chain had a nominal capital of 120 million lire in 1956.
 The following year, Feltrinelli built up a chain of retail outlets which after his death became the largest in Italy; it had over a hundred bookshops.
 Feltrinelli Masonite, which he chaired, had a turnover of 1.421 billion lire in 1965.
 Another firm which he advised on real estate development had a capital of 400 million lire in 1970.
-So ample funds were available from Feltrinelli's other investments.

 Whatever his own reading tastes, Feltrinelli was always keen to promote the avant-garde, including the works of the influential literary circle Group 63.
 He also took the risk of publishing and distributing novels banned under Italian obscenity laws, such as Henry Miller's Tropic of Cancer.

-In 1960 Feltrinelli married German photographer Inge Schönthal, which produced a son named Carlo.
+In 1960, Feltrinelli married German photographer Inge Schönthal, who gave birth to a son named Carlo.
 Inge eventually became the de facto head of Feltrinelli Editore as Feltrinelli came to devote himself to clandestine political activity, of which she disapproved.
 Mother and son still run the publishing house together today.

 Activism

-In the post-war period, Feltrinelli had joined the Italian Socialist Party (PSI) before returning to the PCI, which he left again in 1957.
+In the post-war period, Feltrinelli had joined the Italian Socialist Party (PSI).
+However, in 1947 the PSI was engulfed in crisis following the departure of sections of its moderate wing, prompting Feltrinelli (alongside his new wife, Bianca) to rejoin the PCI instead.
+He remained a member of the party until 1958, when he left in solidarity with 'revisionist' criticism of the Hungarian Uprising and also because of certain conflicts that had emerged within the PCI regarding his publishing house's editorial policy, although he continued to maintain friendly relations with several of the party's leaders.